ArdenZC/file-manager-assistant/README_en.md

-🌌 Zen Canvas
+Zen Canvas

+🌌 Introduction

-A local-first file lifecycle steward for personal desktops.
+A local-first file lifecycle assistant for personal desktops.
 It is not a raw file explorer replacement, nor a cold command-line classifier.
 It seamlessly connects workspace scanning, indexing, cognitive understanding, secure previews, and rollback logs into a completely safe local loop.

 🎨 Spatial Aesthetics & Glassmorphism

 Holographic Radar Decoupling: The main scanner dashboard houses a dynamic Conic-Gradient scanner and metrics to visually diagnose clutter ratio with raw physical feedback.

-Apple VisionOS Material: The workspace uses heavily blurred, high-saturation glass structures (.glass-panel) paired with a 3-track moving drift ambient lighting system (.orb), adapting flawlessly to Glacier Light & Deep Sea Dark themes.
+Apple VisionOS Material: The workspace uses heavily blurred, high-saturation glass structures and a 3-track moving drift ambient lighting system, adapting flawlessly to dark/light themes.

 Spotlight-grade Search Bar: Floating at the top-center of the app, instantly summoned via Ctrl/Cmd + K. Fueled by a native SQLite FTS5 engine, offering 100k-level query matching in <100ms.

 🔮 Core Dispatched Zones

+Zen Canvas automatically distributes suggestions into four tailored logical areas:

 📂 Dispatch Zone